Pay Traffic Ticket in KentuckyPage OverviewSUMMARY: How to Pay a Kentucky Traffic Ticket

 Traffic school is only an option if you haven't already completed a course within the past 12 months, and must be approved by the court.
 This means you must get permission from the court even if you don't have a current traffic citation in Kentucky.
 Learn more on our Defensive Driving page.

 You can request permission to attend traffic school (in relation to a KY traffic ticket) in person or by mail.
 Simply mail the following to your court:

 - A copy of your KY traffic ticket.

 The court will notify you if you're approved and you'll receive a bill for the school costs.

 For more information, contact your court.

-It’s a good idea to check your driving record after dealing with a traffic ticket―including after attending traffic school―to make sure you aren’t getting close to license suspension or that you didn’t accumulate any points you weren’t supposed to get.
+It's a good idea to check your driving record after dealing with a KY traffic ticket―including after completing traffic school―to make sure you aren't getting close to a driver's license suspension or that points weren't wrongly added.

 Our section on the KY point system outlines how points can negatively affect your driving privileges.

 KY traffic tickets often lead to hikes in auto insurance rates.
-After you receive a violation, talk with your agent about how it might affect your costs.
+After a traffic violation goes on your driving record, talk with your agent about how it might affect your costs.
 Be sure to mention whether you attended traffic school, as this might qualify you for a discount (or at least prevent an increase).

 If you learn your rates will increase, start comparing insurance quotes online to find a better deal.Other Topics in This Section